 site and see the agenda

 pages for news of free "Kaasmarkt orgelconcert" performances.

 Alkmaar Canal Cruises

-Forty-minute boat tours depart from the Mient, near the Cheese Market, from
+Boat tours of 45 minutes depart from the Mient, near the Cheese Market, from

-April through October.
-The schedule depends on the season and weather, with
+the route.)
+The exact schedule depends on the season and weather.

 Jos Steeman Alkmaar

-After you've bought a pallet's worth of cheese or other goods, turn to this
+After you've bought a pallet's worth of cheese, turn to this

 packing, shipping, and air-cargo company for help in getting your purchase